pineapplegiant/resume/README.md

 ## Benefits
 1) *Version Control*.
 You can track your resume via git/github!
 Say goodbye to the days where you had to remember all of your past achievements.
 Git will do that for you.
 2) *Work-Flow*.
 You'll never have to update multiple things.
 It's all right here.
 Mkd-> HTML,PDF,DOCX
 3) *CSS Styling*.
-Yes it's painful, but it's **_MUCH_** better than the steep learning curve that LaTex Template programming has.
+Yes it's painful, but it's **_MUCH_** better than dealing with LaTex Template programming has.
 If you disagree, there are good [ LaTex/ConText templates ](https://github.com/jgm/pandoc/wiki/User-contributed-templates) for these kind of things.

 ## Installation